 - Call the Midwife seems to want to find out how many emotions it can make viewers feel in a single episode.
 Answer: All of them.
 Repeatedly, without ever once becoming melodrama.
-Probably the most notable, however, is the sudden jump from the horror of a bloody back-alley abortion to a cheerful summer fete in the space of seconds.
+The sudden jump from the horror of a bloody back-alley abortion to a cheerful summer fete in the space of seconds.
 In that particular case, the juxtaposition only underscores the horror of the first scene.
 Dammit, Heidi Thomas!

 - The season 4 Charmed episode "Hell Hath No Fury".
 Funny jokes about Paige messing with magic and getting an accidental Breast Expansion one minute, a serious story about Piper literally losing herself in rage and grief over Prue's death the next.
 One of the better-acted episodes in the series, oddly enough.

 - An episode of America's Got Talent featuring 6 year old Aaralyn and her 9 year old brother Issaiah.
 The entire intro plays them as an extremely cutesy brother-sister duo... and then they start singing their song, "Zombie Skin", a death metal ballad featuring Aaralyn screaming her lungs out.
 The looks on the judges' and audience's faces makes it clear they were NOT expecting that.